The Deepdale Round

 After summiting Hartsop above How, I proceed along the ridge until the ground steepens beneath the eastern ridge of Hart Crag.
 I leave the ridge here, descending into Houndshope Cove.

 From this point, there’s nothing to suggest any breach in the crag’s defences.
 There’s no path as such but if you’ve done your homework and know where to look, it’s possible to negotiate safe passage to the Priest’s Hole.
-It is best suited to confident and careful walkers with a head for heights.
-Wait for good weather, work out the route in advance and take things slowly.
-A wrong move here could be costly.
+In the spirit of preserving the secrecy of these special places, I’m not going to provide instructions on how to reach the cave.
+Nor would I encourage anyone other than experienced, competent and careful walkers to go looking for it.
+Even they should have a head for heights, wait for good weather, work out the route in advance and take things slowly.
+It’s not one for beginners: the cave is surrounded by extremely dangerous ground and a wrong move here could be costly.

 The rock is slippery in parts, with frozen water yet to thaw in any sheltered gaps.
 As I near my prize, the smell of acrid woodsmoke guides me in.
 The cave is smaller than expected.
 And less exposed once you are up there.
 The walls are black with soot and the rocks are sadly etched with scratches of previous visitors’ names.
 Maybe they couldn’t find the guest book?